blessingstommy/Part2/README.md

 # Recipe-App
+# Introduction
-This is a simple console application for managing recipes.
-Users can enter recipe details, view the recipe, scale the recipe, reset ingredient quantities, and clear all data.
+RecipeApp is a simple console-based application written in C# that allows users to manage recipes.
+Users can enter recipe details including ingredients with calories and food groups, scale recipes, reset quantities, and more.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+To compile and run the software, you will need to have the .NET SDK installed on your system.
+You can download it from here These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### requirements